Can I prevent lymphedema?

 - Maintain a healthy lifestyle: Eating a healthy balanced diet and exercising can help you keep a normal body weight, which can also significantly lower your risk of lymphedema.

-- Exercise: Before beginning an exercise routine, check with your medical professional or CLT.
+- Exercise: Before beginning an exercise routine, check with your medical professional or Certified Lymphedema Therapist.
 It’s useful to gradually build up the time and intensity of your workouts to see how your body reacts.

 - Keep an eye out: You’ll also want to monitor the at-risk area to see if there is any abnormal swelling, change in sensation, shape of the limb, soreness or heaviness.